"Trumpets and violins I can hear in the distance. I think theyre calling our names."

 Word got around about Jimi until the respected white blues singer John Hammond Jnr. joined up with the Blue Flame (they would also collectively adopted the name The Screaming Night Hawks).
 They played shows at the more prestigeous club The Café A Go Go.
 Al Kooper (of Blues Project and later Blood Sweat &Tears) even sat in from time to time.
 Thus, Jimmy was spotted by many famous British rock musicians who were in town, checking out the clubs for action.

-He approached Jimi and convinced him that if he went to Britain, he could make it big.
+He approached Jimmy and convinced him that if he went to Britain, he could make it big.
 Jimmy was excited about this and also at the prospect of meeting two guitarists that he greatly admired, Eric Clapton and Jeff Beck.
-Chas knew them well of course and promised to arrange for Jimi to meet them.
-Chas then helped Jimi get his passport sorted out and cleared up the various contractual ties with a couple of record labels (but catastrophically not with PPX Enterprises, which Jimi failed to mention for some reason!).
+Chas knew them well of course and promised to arrange for Jimmy to meet them.

 On the plane to England, Jimmy James dropped his New York stage name and was re-born as JIMI HENDRIX.